gschottlender/ReverseLigQ/README.md

 ## Citation

-If you use these datasets, please cite:
+If you use these tool or the datasets, please cite:

 Schottlender G, Prieto JM, Palumbo MC, Castello FA, Serral F, Sosa EJ, Turjanski AG, Martí MA and Fernández Do Porto D (2022).
 *From drugs to targets: Reverse engineering the virtual screening process on a proteomic scale.* Front.
 Drug.
 Discov.
 2:969983.